No products in the cart.

 BA AR-15 Enhanced Lower

 The BA-15 Enhanced Lower is a real thing of beauty.
+The clean lines, solid 7075 aluminum, and an excellent finish.

 The magazine well itself is extremely flared and makes it very easy to funnel magazines into the gun.